noahsadat/LangX/langx-project-management/project_roadmap.md

 - [ ] Initial documentation
 - [x] Example programs demonstrating language capabilities

+## Milestone (May 2025)
+- Operator precedence for arithmetic expressions implemented and grammar made warning-free.

 ## Long-term Vision
 LangX aims to bridge the gap between natural language and programming languages, making code more readable and accessible while maintaining the precision and determinism of traditional programming languages.